shawn-hurley/tackle2-addon-analyzer/doc/hub.md

 * `name`: A name for the task
 * `addon`: The name of the addon to run.
 This must match the name of the analysis addon CR.
 In this case it should be `windup`.
-* `application`: This is an object with an `id` key where the value is the ID of the Application to analyse.
+* `application`: This is an object with an `id` key where the value is the ID of the Application to analyze.
 * `state`: This must be set to `Created` or `Ready` when creating the Task.
 The task will start as soon as possible if this is set to `Ready`.
 If the task is created with the state set to `Created`, a follow up `PUT` to `/tasks/:id/` will be necessary to change the state to `Ready` to start the task.
 Once the task is started, the Hub will automatically update the state to `Running`, `Succeeded` or `Failed` as appropriate.
 * `data`: A structure containing parameters for the analysis.
     - `output`: The path in the application bucket where the analysis report should be generated.
 This should be `/windup/report` to be consistent with analysis run from the UI.
 This directory is cleared when starting a new analysis.
     - `mode`:
         - `binary`: Boolean.
 If true this is a binary analysis, else a source analysis.
-        - `artifact`: Path in the application bucket to a previously uploaded binary artifact to analyse instead of the one specified on the Application object.
+        - `artifact`: Path in the application bucket to a previously uploaded binary artifact to analyze instead of the one specified on the Application object.
 Binary analysis only.
-        - `withDeps`: Boolean.
-Analyse dependencies.
+        - `withDeps`: Boolean. analyze dependencies.
 Source analysis only.
         - `diva`: Boolean.
 Enables transaction analysis
         - `csv`: Boolean.
 Generate the report data in CSV format, in addition to HTML.
     - `rules`: